Parent Advocacy

 Supporting Parents in Many Ways

-A Better Way operates three successful Parent Advocacy programs, providing one-on-one advocacy and mentoring to families currently involved in the child welfare system.
+A Better Way’s Parent Advocacy programs provide one-on-one advocacy and mentoring to families currently involved in the child welfare system.
 These programs employ parents who have prior personal experience with Child Welfare to act as peer mentors, supporting families in understanding and navigating the system.

 What Parent Partners & Parent Advocates Do: